-Passports should always be carried especially if travelling inland.
+Passports should always be carried especially if traveling inland.

-Extensions MUST be applied for at least one month before the current permit (90 day or previous extension) expires.
+Extensions MUST be applied for at least one month before the current permit expires.
 Once the previous permit expires the only option is to import the vessel (at 30% of the boat's value).
 Customs will not issue an extension if you apply for it too close to the time of expiration.